-A. Narrative Question #1: How would you assess your Maintenance Operations based on feedback you've received from staff, tenants, DHCD's Performance Management Review (PMR) & Agreed Upon Procedures (AUP), and any other sources?

-The Maintenance operations is exceptional

-- B. Narrative Question #2: What changes have you made to maintenance operations in the past year? - SHA has upgraded its maintenance operations to include industrial sanitation guidelines due to COVID19 - C. Narrative Question #3: What are your maintenance goals for this coming year?
+- A. Narrative Question #1: How would you assess your Maintenance Operations based on feedback you've received from staff, tenants, DHCD's Performance Management Review (PMR) & Agreed Upon Procedures (AUP), and any other sources? - We have received favorable feedback on this topic.
+Our maintenance department does an exceptional job in turning over units quickly as well as all other fields of their job.
+We have just been asked to be a resource by EOHLC for other smaller LHA's. - B. Narrative Question #2: What changes have you made to maintenance operations in the past year? - We have hired a new foreman and have added or upgraded with some new snow equipment. - C. Narrative Question #3: What are your maintenance goals for this coming year?

-To continue to maintain the high level of service and efficiency demonstrated thus far
+We are working to improve on our turn arounds as well as all other concepts of housing.